-NOCE has not adopted a policy for recording synchronous instructional sessions as these recordings may be educational records protected under the Family Educational Rights and Privacy Act (FERPA) - the federal student privacy law.
+NOCE has adopted the California Community Colleges Chancellor's office policy for recording synchronous instructional sessions as these recordings may be educational records protected under the Family Educational Rights and Privacy Act (FERPA) - the federal student privacy law.
 Additional information about FERPA can be found on the US Department of Education FAQs on Photos and Videos under FERPA.
 Questions about how FERPA relates to specific situations at NOCE should be addressed with the Director of Admissions and Records.